indeedeng/iwf/gen/iwfidl/docs/StateDecision.md

 NewStateDecisionWithDefaults instantiates a new StateDecision object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetWaitForMoreCommandResults

-`func (o *StateDecision) GetWaitForMoreCommandResults() bool`

-GetWaitForMoreCommandResults returns the WaitForMoreCommandResults field if non-nil, zero value otherwise.

-### GetWaitForMoreCommandResultsOk

-`func (o *StateDecision) GetWaitForMoreCommandResultsOk() (*bool, bool)`

-GetWaitForMoreCommandResultsOk returns a tuple with the WaitForMoreCommandResults field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetWaitForMoreCommandResults

-`func (o *StateDecision) SetWaitForMoreCommandResults(v bool)`

-SetWaitForMoreCommandResults sets WaitForMoreCommandResults field to given value.

-### HasWaitForMoreCommandResults

-`func (o *StateDecision) HasWaitForMoreCommandResults() bool`

-HasWaitForMoreCommandResults returns a boolean if a field has been set.

 ### GetNextStates